 This definitions covers Key Definitions within Climate Change for GCSE Chemistry.
 Revise Climate Change in Atmosphere for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 8 of 17 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position